Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Conclusions

-By explaining the energy-transfer problem in the W~UMa-type binaries and giving reasons for the $q_{\rm ph} < q_{\rm sp}$ tendency, the St\c{e}pie\'{n} model casts a deep shadow on the applicability of the common-equipotential Lucy model for the derivation of physical data for these binaries.
-Yet, the new model does not bring any predictions on the size of the deviations from the Lucy model nor on ways how to correct its $q_{\rm ph}$ results.
-Are the results already obtained with the photometric Lucy model still of use?
-This question applies to large-scale projects utilizing state-of-the-art light-curve synthesis codes \citep{Prsa2016,Conr2020,2020ascl.soft04004W} to the currently ongoing large photometric surveys, in the spirit of the first explorations based on ASAS \citep{Pil2009} and OGLE \citep{Sosz2015} surveys.
-A convenient tool for handling statistical $q_{\rm ph}$ data has already been developed by \citet{Pejcha2023}.
-Another question is: Are summaries utilizing mixed $q_{\rm ph}$ and $q_{\rm sp}$ data, such as those by \citet{GS2008} or \citet{Gaz2024}, giving us an unbiased picture?
+While the St\c{e}pie\'{n} model may suggest directions for exploring the $q_{\rm ph} < q_{\rm sp}$ tendency, it does not provide predictions regarding the magnitude of deviations from the Lucy model or suggest methods to reconcile $q_{\rm ph}$ or $q_{\rm sp}$ results.
+Currently, the photometric approach dominates, utilizing complex, state-of-the-art light-curve synthesis codes \citep{Prsa2016,Conr2020,2020ascl.soft04004W} which have largely superseded earlier explorations based on based on ASAS \citep{Pil2009}, OGLE \citep{Sosz2015} surveys, and the extensive compilation of nearly 700 results by \citet{Lat2021}.
+A convenient tool for a large-scale handling of statistical $q_{\rm ph}$ data -- implicitly assuming a strict acceptance of the Roche model -- has already been developed by \citet{Pejcha2023}.
+But do summaries combining $q_{\rm ph}$ and $q_{\rm sp}$ data, such as those by \citet{GS2008}, \citet{Lat2021} or \citet{Gaz2024}, provide an unbiased picture?